- View Full Image in Library of Congress Geography and Map Division Washington, D.C. 20540-4650 dcu

 Harper’s Weekly illustration of U.S. Colored Troops, under General Wild, liberating slaves in North Carolina, 1864View Full Item in Art and Picture Collection.
 The New York Public Library

 - View Full Item in University of North Carolina at Charlotte

 "Charlotte, North Carolina, Nov.
 24, 1864.
 Received from John Wilkes six thousand dollars, for the purchase of a negro woman named Lucy, aged 20 years.
 The title of said woman we warrant and defend ag…

 - View Full Item in Pink Palace Family of Museums

 This formal studio portrait depicts a well-dressed young African American woman seated in a carved wood gothic chair with a boy about 8-10 years old standing to her left and resting his right arm on h…

 - View Full Item in Tennessee State Library and Archives

 Muster roll for Capt.
 Zina B. Chatfield's Co.
 F, 58th Inf.
 Regt., United States Colored Troops.
 These troops were recruited in the vicinity of Natchez and Vicksburg, Miss.
 Chatfield enlisted in Co.
 A…

-Letter from Peter R. Laws detailing the Massachusetts Colored Infantry troops taking part in the Union occupation of South Carolina, April 1, 1865Laws, Peter RView Full Text in Boston Public Library
+Letter from Peter R. Laws detailing the Massachusetts Colored Infantry troops taking part in the Union occupation of South Carolina, April 1, 1865Laws, Peter RView Full Item in Boston Public Library

 Peter Laws writes Francis Jackson Garrison relaying the tale of his journey by sea to South Carolina, and the commencement of his duties in his regiment as part of the Massachusetts Colored Infantry t…